-- EPQ
+- AS Level EPQ

-- Certificate in Financial studies (LIBF)
+- Foundation in Finance course

 - Massive Online Open Courses (MOOCS)

 - Level 3 Mathematical studies (Core Maths); this will support those who wish to continue with their study of Maths but do not wish to undertake A level Maths.

+- AS Level Further Maths

-Students also have a programme of Future Options (Careers) in the Spring term. .
+Students also have a programme of Future Options (Careers) in the Spring term.
 From September to May half term students in Year 12 have one PE lesson each week.
 Students also attend a one-hour Enrichment Tutorial covering PSHCE and the PRE-curriculum throughout Year 12 and Year 13.